FAQ’s

 3. Any privately owned business or residence that has posted or verbally told you ‘no guns allowed.’

-4. Beyond the security check point at an airport.
+4. Beyond the security checkpoint at an airport.

-5. Public & Government Buildings – if posted or verbally told you ‘no guns allowed.’ - If I’m a Wisconsin resident and have a permit from another state, can I carry in Wisconsin without getting a license?
+• If I’m a Wisconsin resident and have a permit from another state, can I carry in Wisconsin without getting a license?

-- NO, you must get a Wisconsin Resident’s license. - How long are the licenses good for?
+– NO, you must get a Wisconsin Resident’s license.

 5 years